+The proposal described below amends policies in the Division of Social Services Manual (DSSM) regarding resources.
 The purpose of the proposed change is to increase the resource limit for Delaware's Temporary Assistance for Needy Families (TANF) program from \$1,000 to \$10,000.
 Exclude from the resource limit, value of automobiles owned by members of TANF and General Assistance (GA) households.